 Growing up, my mom always sprinkled a little paprika on the top of her potato salad.
 I had every intention of doing that with this recipe but I completely forgot!
 The paprika doesn’t add much in terms of flavor, but the little speckles of red make this potato salad pop with a little color!

 I like to add chopped celery and dill pickles, along with a little green onion to my potato salad.
 Potato salad isn’t potato salad, to me, unless it’s got the chopped up dill pickles!
 Serve this with your favorite burgers like these Juicy Mini Burgers!
 Enjoy!

-- 2 pound potatoes (about 6 medium potatoes), peeled and cut into bite sized chunks
+- 2 lbs medium potatoes peeled and cut into bite-sized chunks

 - 1/2 cup chopped dill pickles

 - 1 cup celery chopped

 - 3/4 tsp salt

 - Cover the potato chunks with water and bring to a boil over medium-high heat.
 Reduce heat to medium and simmer until the potatoes are fork-tender, about 10-15 minutes.

 - Drain the potatoes and allow them to cool completely.
 I put them in the fridge to speed the process along.

 - In a large bowl, combine mayo, mustard, apple cider vinegar, salt, black pepper, garlic powder, and sugar.
 Stir well.